FilipLeonard/node-shop/README.md

 # Node.js Shop

 This basic online shop is a node.js application powered by Express framework and EJS templating engine.
 It's the main project from [this Udemy Course](https://www.udemy.com/course/nodejs-the-complete-guide/) and also an important part of my journey through Node-land.
-It covers the main features one would expect from a web store, such as user authentication and own products managing, products browsing, shopping cart and order history.
+It covers the main features one would expect from a web store, such as user authentication and own products management, product browse, shopping cart and order history.

 ![Shop Preview](https://i.imgur.com/nqbbtdk.png)